paysuper/paysuper-docs/content/docs/payments/token.md

 A token is an encrypted string that represents certain details of your customer (such as the user ID, email and others), a game and purchase parameters.

 You can create a token before your customer intents to pay and use it in the future payments.
 For instance, you can create the token after a user has signed up or has logged in to your website or a game client.
-When your customer wants to pay for something you redirect them to the PaySuper-hosted Checkout Form to instantly complete a purchase.
+When your customer wants to pay for something you redirect them to the Unlimint Game Services-hosted Checkout Form to instantly complete a purchase.

 ## Token-based features

 * **Instantly redirect to a Checkout Form**: Once you have created a token that stores the necessary customer data, you don't need to request that data again from the customer.
-Instead you can display the PaySuper Checkout Form so the customer can conveniently confirm the purchase.
+Instead you can display the Unlimint Game Services Checkout Form so the customer can conveniently confirm the purchase.
 This is useful when you can identify a customer in your system.

 * **The pre-filled information in a Checkout Form**: The Checkout Form is pre-filled with the applicable information about your customer that it can get from the token.